Understanding Eczema and Effective Care

 - Requires consistent application

-- In acute attacks may not be sufficient
+- May not be sufficient during acute flare-ups

 Hemp seed oil is particularly effective for atopic eczema.
-It contains the optimal balance of omega-3 and omega-6 fatty acids (1:3 ratio), which corresponds to the natural composition of skin lipids.
-For daily care, we recommend an organic body butter with hemp oil, shea butter, and jojoba oil , which has been specially developed for atopic dermatitis, eczema, and inflamed skin.
+It contains the optimal balance of Omega-3 and Omega-6 fatty acids (1:3 ratio), which corresponds to the natural composition of skin lipids.
+For daily care, a organic body butter with hemp oil, shea butter, and jojoba oil is recommended, which was specially developed for neurodermatitis, eczema, and inflamed skin.

-Contact dermatitis occurs through direct skin contact with allergens or irritating substances.
-We distinguish between allergic and toxic contact dermatitis.
+Contact eczema results from direct skin contact with allergens or irritating substances.
+Here, we distinguish between allergic and toxic contact eczema.

-"With contact dermatitis, identifying and avoiding the trigger is just as important as using the right ointment.
-In our practice, we often see that natural calendula extracts work particularly well here—they soothe the inflammation without causing further sensitization."
+"For contact eczema, identifying and avoiding the trigger is just as important as the right ointment.
+In our practice, we often see that natural calendula extracts work particularly well here – they soothe inflammation without causing further sensitization."

-Seborrheic dermatitis occurs primarily in areas rich in sebaceous glands: the scalp, face, chest, and back.
-The yeast Malassezia plays a key role here.
+Seborrheic eczema preferentially occurs in sebaceous gland-rich areas: scalp, face, chest, and back.
+The yeast Malassezia plays an important role here.

-Experts recommend a combination of antifungal and soothing agents for seborrheic dermatitis.
-Tea tree oil in low concentrations (0.5-1%) shows excellent results.
+Experts recommend a combination of antifungal and soothing active ingredients for seborrheic eczema.
+Tea tree oil in low concentration (0.5-1%) shows excellent results here.

 This particular form is characterized by small, itchy blisters on the palms, fingers, and soles of the feet.
 Treatment requires special considerations:

-- Ointment base should not be too greasy (blocks sweat glands)
+- Ointment base should not be too greasy (clogs sweat glands)

 - Antimicrobial components are important (risk of infection from scratching)